-- A. Part-time employees will accrue a prorated amount of sick leave credit based on their appointment percentage. - B. Sick leave credit will not accrue for employees during leave without pay which exceeds ten (10) working days in any calendar month. - C. Sick leave accruals for the prior calendar month will be credited and available for employee use the first of the next calendar month.
+- A. Part-time employees will accrue a prorated amount of sick leave credit based on their appointment percentage. - B. Employees who take leave without pay for more than ten (10) days in any calendar month will accrue sick leave for that month at a rate of one (1) hour for every forty (40) hours worked Sick leave credit will not accrue for employees during leave without pay which exceeds ten (10) working days in any calendar month. - C. Sick leave accruals for the prior calendar month will be credited and available for employee use the first of the next calendar month.